 End user could develop his own Jaguar control program using the supplied development API and tools.
-Here, we are going to discuss how to control the robot using the included "Jaguar Control Program" (You need to install Google Earth program first).
+Here, we will show you how to control the robot using the included "Jaguar Control Program" (You need to install Google Earth program first).